East Ayrshire Council

-East Ayrshire Council (Scottish Gaelic: Comhairle Shiorrachd Inbhir Àir an Ear) is the local authority for East Ayrshire, one of the 32 council areas of Scotland.
-It was created in 1996, and now comprises nine wards, each electing three of four local councillors through the single transferable vote system, creating a type of proportional representation.
+East Ayrshire Council (Scottish Gaelic: Comhairle Siorrachd Àir an Ear) is the local authority for East Ayrshire, one of the 32 council areas of Scotland.
+It was created in 1996, and now comprises nine wards, each electing three or four local councillors through the single transferable vote system, creating a type of proportional representation.
 It is based at the Council Headquarters in Kilmarnock.

 History

 East Ayrshire and its council were created in 1996 under the Local Government etc. (Scotland) Act 1994, which replaced Scotland's previous local government structure of upper-tier regions and lower-tier districts with unitary council areas providing all local government services.
 East Ayrshire covered the combined area of the abolished Kilmarnock and Loudoun and Cumnock and Doon Valley districts, and the new council also took over the functions of the abolished Strathclyde Regional Council within the area.
 The first elections were held in April 1995.
 The council acted as a shadow authority operating alongside the outgoing authorities until 1 April 1996 when the new areas and their councils formally came into being and the old districts and regions were abolished.
 The area's name references its location within the historic county of Ayrshire, which had been abolished for local government purposes in 1975 when Kilmarnock and Loudoun, Cumnock and Doon Valley, and Strathclyde region had been created.